discoproject/disco/doc/start/dfs.rst

         mount your-dfs-parameters $DISCO_ROOT/data
         mkdir $DISCO_ROOT/temp

 As with *inputfs*, you can add the mount command to your ``/etc/fstab``.
+In contrast to *inputfs*, you need to mount it also on the master node.

 Disco needs read and write access to both the directories.
 Enable *resultfs* by adding the flag ``resultfs`` to ``DISCO_FLAGS`` (i.e. ``DISCO_FLAGS=resultfs``) in your ``disco.conf``.